toraritte/aquir/README.md

 Or  admins, if  this is  not  going to  be a  public facing page.

+The comparison could easily be made on the front end (purescript).

 ### 2019-01-24_0810 NOTE (Breaking down `UserController.parse_errors/1`)

 ```elixir